 And for all you GPA obsessed people

-You will get a great grade if you simply do what is required of you...just the simple act of paying attention in class helps a lot.
+You will get a great grade if you simply do what is required of you...just the simple act of paying attention in class and taking notes helps a lot.

 My purpose is not to overload you with homework/busy work/discussion guides...this is presented more like a survey class.
-Just turn in what is required ON TIME.
+Do the stuff with your best effort, and turn in what is required ON TIME.

 Plenty of in-class graded activities will help offset the unit exams and biographies.

 You will never listen to music the same way again.